 Dining at Tavern 6330 is quite the treat, everything is artfully plated and absolutely delicious.
 Below is a picture of my Beet Salad.
 It was served with whipped goat cheese, arugula and a dijon dressing that was out of this world delicious.
 For my main meal I enjoyed their Tofu Noodle Bowl (again so excited to easily find a vegetarian option), Mike tried the Sea Bass which he said was amazing and Camden loved the steak.
 Tavern 6330 is a family-friendly restaurant so the younger three found items they loved like ravioli, chicken tenders and a grilled cheese on the kid’s menu.

 Again, you won’t want to miss out on the dessert offerings.
-The menu looked so good we couldn’t decide what to get so we opted on splitting three desserts between the six of us and they were all divine.
+The menu looked so good we couldn’t decide what to get so we opted for splitting three desserts between the six of us and they were all divine.
 My personal favorite was the Brown Butter Pecan Cake, it was heavenly.

-If you are looking for a mountain getaway or a ski trip with your family you would be hard-pressed to find a better place to stay than Northstar California Resort.
-At Northstar, you will find laid-back luxury, incredible ski schools for kids and adults alike (I’m definitely signing myself up for lessons next time), top-notch restaurants, plus a ton of activities to do beyond skiing and snowboarding.
+If you are looking for a mountain getaway or a ski trip with your family you would be hard-pressed to find a better place to stay than Northstar Ski Resort.
+At Northstar ski resort, you will find laid-back luxury, incredible ski schools for kids and adults alike (I’m definitely signing myself up for lessons next time), top-notch restaurants, plus a ton of activities to do beyond skiing and snowboarding.
 And, at Northstar, EVERYTHING is taken care of for you from the complimentary shuttle service to the s’mores ambassadors.
 It’s the type of vacation where the parents actually get to relax.
 So, do yourself a favor and book a stay at Northstar today!

 Have you visited Northstar Resort?